supervisely-ecosystem/RT-DETRv2/supervisely_integration/serve/README.md

 # Overview

-Serve RT-DETR model as a Supervisely Application.
-RT-DETR is a real-time object detection model that combines the advantages of DETR and YOLO.
-It is based on the idea of DETR, which uses transformer to directly predict object queries, and the idea of YOLO, which uses anchor boxes to predict object locations.
-RT-DETR is able to achieve real-time inference speed and high accuracy on object detection tasks.
+Serve RT-DETRv2 model as a Supervisely Application.
+RT-DETRv2, an improved Real-Time DEtection TRansformer (RT-DETR).
+RT-DETRv2 builds upon the previous state-of-the-art real-time detector, RT-DETR, and opens up a set of bag-of-freebies for flexibility and practicality, as well as optimizing the training strategy to achieve enhanced performance.

 Learn more about RT-DETR and available models [here](https://github.com/lyuwenyu/RT-DETR).